-&lt;sup>24 This was a split issue by the Community Advisory Team.
+29 This was a split issue by the Community Advisory Team.
 Staff chose to default to our existing code which prohibits billboards since a clear direction was not provided.

-&lt;sup>25 The Community Advisory Team had a split decision on this.
+30 The Community Advisory Team had a split decision on this.
 Staff defaulted to our current code.